Deepal Basak

 How do asynchronous moves help in coordination?

-Frequent Stress Tests (with Mayur Choudhary and Zhen Zhou), work in progress
+Frequent Stress Tests (with Mayur Choudhary and Zhen Zhou), under review

-We study bargaining games, where an underlying state (such as public opinion) determines the cost of compromise for the players and possible uncertainty about the state.
+We study bargaining games, in which an underlying state (such as public opinion) determines the cost of commitment for the players and possible uncertainty about the state.
 We provide rational explanations for some widely observed but unexplained phenomena.
 We also analyze the efficiency implications.

 Gambling over Public Opinion (with Joyee Deb), AER